Milne-Centre/Barium-Star-Repository/README.md

 # Barium-Star-Repository

-This repository is designed to be an archive of data for barium stars, developed for the ChETEC-INFRAIA network.
+This repository is designed to be an archive of data for barium stars, developed for the ChETEC-INFRA network.
 It contains three separate directories, which are:

 - **Stellar parameters and abundance data**, including data collected from literature sources.
 - **Radial velocity data**